-Lot of talk going around last few years in the circles of experts.
+A lot of talk has been going around the last few years in the circles of experts.
 Talk related to the importance of failure.
-Having failed a good number of times in my life, I cannot and would not disagree with most the experts on the importance of failure to ultimate success.
-I might caution two things however.
+Having failed a good number of times in my life, I cannot and would not disagree with most of the experts on the importance of failure to ultimate success.
+I might caution two things, however.
 Firstly, one should never seek to accomplish anything but success in every single thing they do.
 And secondly, the type of failure one experiences, if they go on to fail in pursuit of success, is absolutely essential.

 You see, there actually are different types of failure.
 I know this is hard to believe.
 At least it was for me.
 I thought failure was failure and nothing more complicated than that.
 And I thought failure was an acceptable outcome as long as I could go on and recover.

 My former colleague and employer Jimmy Wu once told me, “never make any mistakes” while also stating it was always best someone in the startup leadership team we were investing in had at least one failure behind them.
 A major failure in the startup space.
 It was many years before I truly came to understand what he was really saying before I came to accept in pursuit of my own goals that there were different types of failure.

 If I were to group failure into types, there would be four primary categories:

 1- The first is the kind that destroys the individual utterly such they turn inwards and self-destruct.
 This category is less common and is rarely recoverable, though some infinitesimal few go against all odds and find their way out, making of themselves that redemption story we all love so much for its rarity.

 2- The second would be the kind that leads to overconfidence, the kind of confidence comes when one has been hit square in the face and survived and now believes they can take on anything.
 The second seems to be most common among the younger crowd, those who lack sufficient life experience to know what they are actually up against, and fools like myself who once upon a time actually enjoyed a good fight.